MIKI0001/Subverse-Save-Editor/README.md

 # Subverse-Save-Editor
-AI generated code, but checked and refactored by me.
+AI generated code (not a py programmer), but checked and refactored by me.
 Finding the relavant stuff (devotion stuff) structure in the gvas save file is also me
 # Subverse Save Editor

 A standalone Subverse save editor written in Python with a simple GUI built using Tkinter.
 This tool allows you to modify your save file's values for characters, resources, and progress.